ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Omnia

-ReSound Omnia is made specifically for hearing conversations better in noise.
-These hearing aids use FrontFocus directional technology that you adjust through the ReSound app.
-FrontFocus helps you hear people speaking in front of you, even when the noise level surrounding you is intense.
+ReSound Omnia is made specifically to help users to hear conversations in noisy environments.
+The hearing aids use FrontFocus directional technology that you adjust through the ReSound app.
+FrontFocus helps you understand people speaking in front of you, even when the noise level around you is intense.

-Like Nexia, Omnia hearing aids are designed with a low center of gravity that provides stability and all-day comfort.
+Like Nexia devices, Omnia hearing aids are designed with a low center of gravity that provides stability and all-day comfort.
 They’re also waterproof.
-Omnia is available in multiple styles, including small, custom-made ITC, RIE, mini RIE, BTE, and rechargeable earbud-style ITE hearing aids.
+Omnia has multiple styles, including custom-made ITC, RIE, mini RIE, BTE and rechargeable earbud-style ITE.

 ReSound LiNX Quattro